 Yes, see the short videos on our How Cement Tiles are Made page.

 We can make suggestions only.
-We recommed you obtain the services of an interior designer.
+We recommend you obtain the services of an interior designer.

 Yes they are.
-Cement tile was imported from Cuba, mainly for use in Florida, many years ago and this type of tile came to be known as "Cuban Tile" in that region.
+Many years ago cement tile was imported from Cuba, and was very popular in southern Florida.
+This type of tile came to be known as "Cuban Tile" in that region.
 In the Merida and Yucatan area they are known as "Pasta Tile".

 Yes they are.
 They are pressed with hydraulic presses while in the mold and before they are water cured and aged.